 When Not My Kittens were a few weeks old, I started taking them out to meet the neighborhood kids.
 These kittens were not going to be half-wild.
 I was also hoping my devious plan would result in them getting adopted once they were old enough, but the kids had stern parents, unfortunately.

 I had hoped to keep one or both of the boys, to keep NMC company, but she had other ideas.
 Once they were old enough not to need her, she wanted them Gone.
 She would have driven them out of the yard if I hadn’t found them somewhere else to live.

 The two girls ended up going to a home together, to the son of an old co-worker.
 Sadly, the boys went to separate homes.
 The blessed kind people at the Oregon Humane Society take in kittens, give them their shots and neuter them, then charge about $80 for each kitten.
 I figure someone willing to put up that much money up front is probably someone willing to take care of the kittens.
 (Incidentally, OHS takes donations.
 I have found a new charity to support.)

 NMC owns my backyard now.
 She comes inside to eat food, but the rest of the time she stays outside.
 Her new mission is to train me to live outside with her.
 While it’s true that she’s Not My Cat, I suppose you could make an argument that I am Her Human.

 Cats.
-Don’t believe that innocent kitten look.
+Don’t believe that innocent look they give you when they’re kittens.
 They’re on a mission.